ShadowySupercode/aedile-ndk/README.md

 CMake invokes vcpkg at the start of the configure process to install some of the project's dependencies.
 For this step to succeed, ensure that the `VCPKG_ROOT` environment variable is set to the path of your vcpkg installation.

 We have included vcpkg as a git submodule that needs to initialized and updated.
-The `VCPK_ROOT` is already set within the `CMakePresets.json` file, so all that needs to be done is jusst initializing the submodule and building the code.
+The `VCPK_ROOT` is already set within the `CMakePresets.json` file, so all that needs to be done is simply initializing the submodule and building the code.

 ```bash